UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 Ricgraph has been
 developed with Python 3.11.
 For some features you need at least Python 3.9.

-If you have Ubuntu 20.04 (such as on SURF Research Cloud), you can install Python 3.11 as follows:
+E.g., if you have Ubuntu 20.04, you can install Python 3.11 as follows:
 * Login as user *root*.
 * Type the following commands:
   ```